Phorys/Books/_posts/2023-05-09-SF89_The_Prestige.md

 ---
-title: "Up Next; 89.
+title: "Up next: 89.
 The Prestige by Christopher Priest"
-date: 2023-05-08
+date: 2023-05-09
 ---
 ## Review
 To be reviewed once finished.